Se habla español

 Materials and Design: How Winter Tires Provide Superior Grip

-The secret behind the superior grip of winter tires lies in their materials and design.
-As mentioned above, the softer, flexible rubber compound is the main component.
+The secret behind winter tires’ superior grip lies in their materials and design.
+As mentioned above, the main component is the softer, flexible rubber compound.
 This material stays supple even in extreme cold, maximizing traction and minimizing sliding risks on slick surfaces.

 Soft rubber compounds combined with specialised winter tire designs provide a superior grip in snowy and icy conditions.